feldtsen/obtuse-dit257/individual-reflections/week4/joachim.md

 # A -> B
 As I've mentioned in earlier reflections, I need to teach people about the framework so that they can visually implement the features they are working on by themselves.
+I need to make sure I assign myself on other task (model/controller) and make sure that other team memebers assign themselves view related tasks.